-COMM ST 377-0 Marketing Popular Culture See Communication Studies.
+COMM ST 377-0 Developing and Marketing of Popular Culture See Communication Studies.

 RTVF 379-0 Topics in Film/Video/Audio Production In-depth study and practice of one area of film, video, or television.
 May be taken more than once for credit, depending on changes in topic.
 Prerequisite: 380.